Rocket League Update 1.99: Fast & Furious, Patch Notes, & More

 • [PS4] Fixed the add friend notification so that it now appears at the intended frequency.

-• Fixed a bug that was causing some purchased premium DLC to not up on multiple platforms.
+• Fixed a bug that was causing some purchased premium DLC to not show up on multiple platforms.

 • Corrected the appearance of some NASCAR player banners.